-If the exact cause is not known, patients may be given antibiotic drops that work against many kinds of bacteria.
+If the exact cause is not known, you may be given antibiotic drops that work against many kinds of bacteria.

-Once the exact cause is known, drops that treat bacteria, herpes, other viruses, or a fungus are prescribed.
+Once the exact cause is known, you may be given drops that treat bacteria, herpes, other viruses, or a fungus.
 Severe ulcers sometimes require a corneal transplant.